Updated July 15, 2023

 As per UK tax laws, there can be two types of basis on which prior period adjustments are made.
-Changes can be made in the profits of a business either due to a shift from one valid basis to another valid basis (such as a change in accounting policy) or due to an invalid basis (such as material error identified in the books of accounts).
+Changes can be made in the profits of a business either due to a shift from one valid base to another valid basis (such as a change in accounting policy) or due to an invalid basis (such as material error identified in the books of accounts).

 Prior Period Adjustments to Retained Earnings

-However, when the prior period in which the error first occurred is not presented as a comparable year, then the carrying amounts of the assets, liabilities, and equity will have to be restarted for the earliest prior period which is being presented.
+However, when the prior period in which the error first occurred is not present as a comparable year, then the carrying amounts of the assets, liabilities, and equity will have to be restarted for the earliest prior period which is being presented.

 Thus, for errors that call for changes in profit and loss items for the prior period, which is not presented, a prior period adjustment can be made to the carrying amount of the retained earnings for the first prior period being presented and prospectively for other prior periods.